 Pursuant to the policies of the TSX Venture Exchange (the "Exchange"), listed issuers are permitted to have "rolling" stock option plans reserving a maximum of 10% of the issued shares of the Corporation at the time of the stock option grant.
+Pursuant to the policies of the Exchange, such stock option plans must be approved annually by the shareholders of the listed issuer.

-The stock option plan of the Corporation (the "Stock Option Plan") is considered to be a "rolling" stock option plan pursuant to the policies of the Exchange, the Stock Option Plan must be approved annually by the Shareholders.
+The stock option plan of the Corporation (the "Stock Option Plan") is considered to be a "rolling" stock option plan and, pursuant to the policies of the Exchange, the Stock Option Plan must be approved annually by the Shareholders.
 That approval is being sought at the Meeting and accordingly the Shareholders will be asked to consider and, if thought appropriate, approve an ordinary resolution approving the Stock Option Plan for the ensuing year.
-A copy of the Stock Option Plan is attached to this Information Circular as Exhibit "A".
+A copy of the Stock Option Plan is attached to this Circular as Exhibit "A".